Hello Forex Traders,

 6) Fibonacci levels

 What do you think is best?
 Which method would you add to the lists above?

 TRAIL STOP BALANCE

 The advantage of the trail stop is that a Forex trader lets some of their winners run and cuts some of their losses short.
 This is a very powerful concept in Forex trading, where increasing one’s average R:R win versus average R:R loss is a pivotal part of becoming profitable.

 Some important notes that deserve attention.

 1) Any trail stop must be tested for its effectiveness and profitability before implementation.
-A Forex trader must test how various trail stops work in comparison to their strategy for a decent amount of trades (at very minimum couple of hundred trades) to gain insight whether this is an improvement compared to a hard TP, and if so by how much.
+A Forex trader must test how various trail stops work in comparison to their strategy for a decent amount of trades (at a very minimum couple of hundred trades) to gain insight whether this is an improvement compared to a hard TP, and if so by how much.
 It is important to review the long-term data such as the profitability, drawdown maximum, average win, average loss, number of maximum losses, number of wins that win more than the maximum loss compared to total wins.
-This information provides details which system has the best balance.
+This information provides details on which system has the best balance.

-2) Avoid over analyzing the topic.
-Yes this part of Forex trading deserves time and attention, but every trail stop and hard take profit will have certain disadvantages and advantages.
+2) Avoid over-analyzing the topic.
+Yes, this part of Forex trading deserves time and attention, but every trail stop and hard take profit will have certain disadvantages and advantages.
 Forex traders need to accept that one particular method will never be perfect.
 There will always be examples where 1 trail stop works better than the other.
 We must accept that to succeed.